Cutouts: Reception

 On Metacritic, Cutouts has a score of 82 out of 100 based on 14 reviews from critics, indicating "universal acclaim".
 In Stereogum, Chris DeVille praised the "incendiary" uptempo tracks and Greenwood's guitar work, but felt the slower tracks were less effective.
 He suggested that Radiohead's producer, Nigel Godrich, who produced the first Smile album, was a better match for slower tracks than Petts-Davies' "rawer and drier" production style.
 He concluded: "It's possible that the Smile could have built one masterpiece out of their pair of 2024 albums, but the two they've given are fascinating and rewarding enough to justify existing as distinct releases."
 The Clash critic Andy Hill praised the "ecstatic" atmosphere and Petts-Davies' "gleaming" production.
 In The Guardian, Phil Mongredien wrote that the songs were not immediate but that "repeated listening allows each to reveal its charms".

-The Slant critic Lewie Parkinson-Jones said Cutouts struck a good balance of styles and better resembled "the work of a proper band" than Yorke's previous side project, Atoms for Peace.
+Slant critic Lewie Parkinson-Jones said Cutouts struck a good balance of styles and better resembled "the work of a proper band" than Yorke's previous side project, Atoms for Peace.
 He praised "Bodies Laughing" as "strikingly beautiful", with "well-placed key changes and the subtle introductions of new instrumentation".
 In The Arts Desk, Graham Fuller wrote that Cutouts was "not without beauty and technical brilliance", praising Yorke's "intimate" singing and Greenwood's "dextrous" guitar work.
 However, he felt it lacked melody and atmosphere, with a "random" track sequencing and abstruse lyrics, and found it less consequential than Wall of Eyes.

 The Loud and Quiet critic Sam Walton said that while Cutouts was less cohesive, its songs were "uniformly enthralling, captivating, thrilling and memorable", and suggested it was Yorke and Greenwood's best work since the 2007 Radiohead album In Rainbows.
 In NME, Jordan Bassett said the Smile "seem to be having more fun than ever" and sounded comfortable with their style.
 In The AV Club, Ryan Reed described Cutouts as "chaos over continuity ... a lot of fucking fun, an adjective few would use to describe the also-brilliant Wall Of Eyes".
 Pitchfork described it as a "a thrilling testament to the near-telepathic chemistry these three musicians have honed across two years of touring", and felt the tracks where Skinner is least present, "Foreign Spies" and "Don't Get Me Started", were the only weak points.